Oil and Gasoline Fast Facts

 Crude oil is a form of liquid petroleum, extracted from rock formations and used for fuel and other purposes.

-Members of the Organization of the Petroleum Exporting Countries (OPEC) produce about 43% of the world's crude oil, and possess almost 81% of the world's total proven crude oil reserves, according to OPEC and U.S. Energy Information Administration data.
+Members of the Organization of the Petroleum Exporting Countries (OPEC) produce about 44.1% of the world's crude oil, and possess almost 81.5% of the world's total proven crude oil reserves, according to OPEC and US Energy Information Administration data.

-The 13 countries/members of OPEC: Algeria, Angola, Ecuador, Gabon, Iran, Iraq, Kuwait, Libya, Nigeria, Qatar, Saudi Arabia, United Arab Emirates and Venezuela.
+The 14 countries/members of OPEC: Algeria, Angola, Ecuador, Equatorial Guinea, Gabon, Iran, Iraq, Kuwait, Libya, Nigeria, Qatar, Saudi Arabia, United Arab Emirates and Venezuela.

 -- Iran - 158 billion barrels